brown2020/heygen-api-demo/README.md

 3. **Retrieve Video and Save to Firebase**:
    Polls the Heygen API to check the status of the video rendering, downloads it upon completion, uploads it to Firebase Storage, and stores the metadata in Firestore.

-### Polling and Webhooks
+### Polling for Status Updates

-The application uses both polling and webhook methods to manage the status of video generation:
+The application currently uses a polling mechanism to check the status of video generation:

-- **Polling**: Periodically checks the status of video rendering by sending requests to the Heygen API until the process is complete.
+- **Polling**: Periodically sends requests to the Heygen API to check the status of video rendering until the process is complete.
+This approach works well for simple implementations or small-scale usage.
-- **Webhooks**: The app can be configured to receive webhook notifications from the Heygen API, providing real-time updates when the video generation is completed.
-This is more efficient than polling and is recommended for production use.
+- **Webhooks (Optional for Developers)**: Developers can replace polling with webhooks for more efficient real-time updates.
+By setting up webhooks, the Heygen API can automatically notify the application when the video generation is completed, reducing the need for continuous polling.

 ### Pages